Toemmsen96/generalModSlotGenerator/README.md

 ## App (currently still in development)
 A simple UI addable app to generate all the mods manually or generate a specific one by entering your templates location.
 Can also generate everything as a separate, non Mulislot mod.
+## TODO
+Automatically create a Body with a Mod slot for non modslot vehicles.